-Two-factor authentication adds a second layer of security to your online accounts.
-Verifying your identity using a second factor (like your phone or other mobile device) prevents anyone but you from logging in, even if they know your password.
+Multifactor authentication, or MFA, adds a second layer of security to your online accounts.
+Verifying your identity using multiple factors (like your phone or other mobile device) prevents anyone but you from logging in, even if they know your password.
+Previously this was referred to a Two-Factor Authentication, or 2FA.

 How It Works: